ThomasBallardCI/woof-and-bean-M4/README.md

 ### Full Testing

-The Second Hand Shelf site has been continually tested throughout development, including both manual and automated testing as shown above in this document
+The Woof and Bean site has been continually tested throughout development, including both manual and automated testing as shown above in this document

 * General:
   * All navbar links direct the user to the correct page when clicked and items like Product Management do not appear unless the superuser is logged in.
-  * All links throughout the site were tested and all brought users to the correct page or initiate the expected action.
+  * All links throughout the site were tested and all brought users to the correct page or initiated the expected action.
-  * For all actions taken on the page (i.e logging in, adding a product to your bag) will trigger a message in the top right corner confirming the action has been registered.
+  * All actions taken on the page (i.e. logging in, adding a product to your bag) will trigger a message in the top right corner confirming the action has been registered.
   * When a term is entered into the search bar and the search button is clicked it will display the products that match this query in terms of the title, or description.
   * All social media links in the footer direct the user to a new page when clicked.
 * Home page: